-- Keep an eye on your gas and make sure there are no leeks.
+- Keep an eye on your gas and make sure there are no leaks.

-- Teach your children fire-safety and stay away from lighters and matches
+- Teach your children to fire safely and stay away from lighters and matches

 - Do not let your children near open stoves and grills when you are cooking